-Memory cards can only be installed in one direction.
+Memory cards can only be inserted in one direction.
 Do not attempt to insert a card by force.
 This can damage the card reader and/or the card.

-- Inscribe the card in such a way that the contacts point backwards when the PC is upright. - Push the memory card into the slot.
+- Align the card in such a way that the contacts point backwards when the All-In-One PC is upright. - Push the memory card into the slot.